mythrz/O3DE_PointsOfInterestList/SettingsAndConfigs/Linux/arch-nvidia-setup.md

 sudo pacman -S git-lfs

-Then you should fork, clone the engine source code, create a copy of the existing CMakePresets.json file so the file is in the same root, rename it to CMakeUserPresets.json and copy past the content.
+Then you should fork; clone the engine source code (O3DE\Engines\development\); create a copy of the existing CMakePresets.json file so the file is in the same root; rename it to CMakeUserPresets.json and copy past the content.

 Check if "cmake.useCMakePresets" is set to "always" or "auto".
 CTRL+SHIFT+P -> Cmake: Select Configure Preset, and the presets should be there.
 IF NOT, reboot your PC, delete the CmakeUserPresets.json and try again (It does not always work at first try)